chipsalliance/f4pga/docs/getting-started.rst

 ==========

-This is the main documentation, which gathers info about the :ref:`Python CLI tools and APIs <pyF4PGA>` and the :ref:`Desing Flows <Flows>` supported by F4PGA, along with a :ref:`Glossary`, references to specifications, plugins and :ref:`publications <References>`.
+This is the main documentation, which gathers info about the :ref:`Python CLI tools and APIs <pyF4PGA>` and the :ref:`Design Flows <Flows>` supported by F4PGA, along with a :ref:`Glossary`, references to specifications, plugins and :ref:`publications <References>`.

 Since F4PGA is meant for users with varying backgrounds and expertise, three paths are provided to walk into the ecosystem.